 The activity is not expected to have any impacts on any geographical and/or physical aspects.
-The proposed site is surrounded by agricultural land uses and is located outside the urban edge of Prince Albert.
+The proposed site is surrounded by agricultural land uses and is largely transformed.
+A row of tall bluegum trees is located immediately south, west and east of the proposed site.